diwakrchitoor/resume-1/README.md

 - Built a foundation of reusable Ansible modules used across all software development teams.
 - Added additional layers of metrics collection, alerting, and log aggregation to multiple applications.
 - Helped introduce blue/green deployment techniques to mitigate deployment incidents.
-- Aided benchmarking efforts of GeoTrellis on Amazon Web Services with Apache Mesos, Apache Spark, Accumulo, and HDFS.
+- Aided benchmarking efforts of GeoTrellis on Amazon Web Services with Mesos, Spark, Accumulo, and HDFS.

 ##### Developer Advocate, Basho Technologies; Cambridge, MA – January 2013-July 2014

 - Engaged in technical pre-sales conversations with prospects.
 - Maintained Chef cookbooks for Riak and Riak CS.
-- Built tooling to support Riak for projects like Docker, Datomic, Omnibus, and Vagrant.
+- Built tooling to support Riak for Docker, Datomic, Omnibus, and Vagrant.

 ##### Programmer/Analyst, Wharton Research Data Services; Philadelphia, PA – June 2010-January 2013